EltayebAhmed/ifg_lcb/README.md

 This is a fork of [LiveCodeBench](https://github.com/LiveCodeBench/LiveCodeBench) that applies the [Intent Factored Generation](https://github.com/FLAIROx/IFG) inference time method from our [paper](https://arxiv.org/abs/2506.09659) to LiveCodeBench.

 ## Introduction
 Our method Intent Factored Generation (IFG) is an inference time method that increases the diversity of repeated samples from an LLM.
-This improved explorations leads to higher `pass@k`, particularly for values of `k > 1`.
-To apply to IFG to LiveCodeBench we prompt the LLM to generate a comment before every one or two lines of code detailing what the next lines of code will do.
+This improved exploration leads to higher `pass@k`, particularly for values of `k > 1`.
+To apply IFG to LiveCodeBench we prompt the LLM to generate a comment before every one or two lines of code detailing what the next lines of code will do.
 We then sample these comments at higher temperatures than the temperatures we use for the actual code.

-We those wanting to see the crux of our method without navigating a large codebase to the following [function](https://github.com/EltayebAhmed/ifg_lcb/blob/69128ebcd804e7485fe54e3744f0ed032219e1a3/lcb_runner/runner/ifg_runner.py#L177) where the crux of out method is implemented.
+For those wanting to see the crux of our method without navigating a large codebase to the following [function](https://github.com/EltayebAhmed/ifg_lcb/blob/69128ebcd804e7485fe54e3744f0ed032219e1a3/lcb_runner/runner/ifg_runner.py#L177) where the crux of our method is implemented.

 ## Installation
 You can clone the repository using the following command: